Fuel (band): Sunburn and Something like Human (1998–2001)

-In 2000, Fuel returned with their second album, Something Like Human, featuring the single "Hemorrhage (In My Hands)" which was No. 1 for 12 weeks on the U.S. Modern Rock Tracks chart.
-The single was also named Billboards No. 5 Rock Song of the Decade according to their Best of the 2000s Rock Songs chart.
-In 2013 "Hemorrhage (In My Hands)" became the No. 6 Alternative Rock song of the past 25 years according to Billboards Alternative Chart 25th Anniversary: Top 100 Songs.
-Something Like Human peaked at No. 17 on the Billboard 200 and was certified Double Platinum by the RIAA on September 25, 2001.
+In 2000, Fuel returned with their second album, Something Like Human, featuring the single "Hemorrhage (In My Hands)", which was No. 1 for 12 weeks on the U.S. Modern Rock Tracks chart.
+The single was also named Billboards No. 5 Rock Song of the Decade, according to their Best of the 2000s Rock Songs chart.
+In 2013, "Hemorrhage (In My Hands)" became the No. 6 Alternative Rock song of the past 25 years, according to Billboards Alternative Chart 25th Anniversary: Top 100 Songs.
+Something Like Human peaked at No. 17 on the Billboard 200 and was certified Double Platinum by the RIAA in September 2001.

-Natural Selection, line-up changes and Angels & Devils (2002–2007)
+Natural Selection, lineup changes, and Angels & Devils (2002–2007)

-In 2002, prior to the recording of their third studio album, Scallions underwent vocal cord surgery.
-He reportedly had to relearn how to sing entirely post-surgery, with Miller later alleging that Scallions was lip syncing while on tour to compensate.
-The album, Natural Selection was released in 2003.
-Its lead single, "Falls On Me", was the band's final song to chart on the Billboard Hot 100, peaking at number 52, as well as their final song to chart internationally.
+In 2002, prior to the recording of Fuel's third studio album, Scallions underwent vocal cord surgery.
+He reportedly had to relearn how to sing entirely post-surgery, with drummer Kevin Miller later alleging that Scallions was lip syncing while on tour to compensate.
+The album, Natural Selection, was released in 2003.
+Its lead single, "Falls on Me", was the band's final song to chart on the Billboard Hot 100, peaking at number 52, as well as their last song to chart internationally.
 The album peaked at number 15 on the Billboard 200 and sold 71,000 copies in its first week.
-According to Brett Scallions, Natural Selection went gold shortly after its release, and possibly even went platinum by today.
-However, to this day, Natural Selection has not been certified gold by the RIAA.

-Drummer Kevin Miller was dismissed from the band in 2004.
-On February 7, 2006, Fuel announced through their website singer Brett Scallions had left the band.
-Fuel had already laid the instrumental tracks for their fourth album and soon began auditioning singers so the band could move forward.
+Miller was dismissed from the band in 2004.
+In February 2006, Fuel announced that Scallions had left the band.
+Fuel had already laid the instrumental tracks for their fourth album, and they began auditioning new singers.
 Abercrombie and Bell took notice of American Idol contestant Chris Daughtry, after he performed "Hemorrhage (In My Hands)" on the show.
-The single achieved the iTunes Top 10 download list, remaining a number of days and sparking interest in other Fuel songs, which began to appear on the iTunes Top 100 download chart.
-On March 3, 2006, American Idol judge Randy Jackson stated in an interview Daughtry had been offered the opportunity to become Fuel's new lead singer.
-Fuel confirmed their interest on their official website as well as interviews appearing on CNN Entertainment Tonight.
-On May 11, 2006, Abercrombie and Bell appeared on the TV show Extra to officially offer Daughtry the job.
-However, though "flattered", Daughtry turned down this offer to pursue a solo career.
-By this time also, Tommy Stewart, formerly of Godsmack, was named on Fuel's Myspace page as Fuel's drummer.
+The single reached the iTunes top 10 download list, remaining there a number of days and sparking interest in other Fuel songs, which began to appear on the iTunes Top 100 download chart.
+In March 2006, American Idol judge Randy Jackson stated in an interview that Daughtry had been offered the opportunity to become Fuel's new lead singer.
+Fuel confirmed their interest on their website as well as in interviews on Entertainment Tonight.
+In May, Abercrombie and Bell appeared on the TV show Extra to officially offer Daughtry the job.
+However, though "flattered", Daughtry turned down the offer and instead pursued a solo career.
+By this time, Tommy Stewart, formerly of Godsmack, was named on Fuel's Myspace page as their new drummer.